armakuni/fidelity-docker-workshop/exercise-4/README.md

 Docker Compose is a convenient tool for working with Docker typically in your local dev environment.
 Offers a way to define one or more services, interaction of services and their configurations.
 It also handles common life cycle scenarios of starting and tearing down containers.
 This is in YAML format

-Docker compose has two version, the original more widely known `docker-compose` an external project, now considered depreciated (EOL 04/2023) and the newer [v2](https://www.docker.com/blog/announcing-compose-v2-general-availability/) built directly into [`docker cli`](https://docs.docker.com/compose/#compose-v2-and-the-new-docker-compose-command) with more cross platform support and specification, but not everything is supported
+Docker compose has two version, the original more widely known `docker-compose` an external project, now considered depreciated (EOL 04/2023) and the newer [v2](https://www.docker.com/blog/announcing-compose-v2-general-availability/) built directly into [`docker cli`](https://docs.docker.com/compose/#compose-v2-and-the-new-docker-compose-command) with more cross platform support and specification, but [not everything is supported](https://docs.docker.com/compose/cli-command-compatibility/)

+This is an evolving specification and lives through collaborative efforts at: https://compose-spec.io/

 ### Questions